MPT - multi-provider tool for LLMs¶

 ) - Smart Exclusions: Automatically respects .gitignore patterns and commonly ignored directories

-) for AI analysis - Customizable Execution: Configure timeouts, token limits, and models per provider
+- Customizable Execution: Configure timeouts, token limits, and models per provider

 - Clean Output Formatting: Provider-specific headers (or none when using a single provider)